hootyhoot/CW2024/README.md

 - changed LevelViewLevelTwo instance to LevelView after refactoring of it
 - called and added shieldimage to root in spawnenemyunits function using getter from boss class

-### LevelViewLevelTwo Class
+### LevelThree Class
-- deprecating and deleting this class on next commit after removing redundant functions
+- added LevelThree class to implement harder level
+- more enemies, higher enemy shooting rate, less user health, and health powerup available

 # Unexpected Problems